What is a Press Release? Definition, Benefits, & How To's

 By Jennifer Hammers June 21, 2026

-Compare Muck Rack vs ACCESS Newswire on pricing, features, and capabilities.
-See Muck Rack pricing, the top Muck Rack alternatives, and how Muck Rack compares to Cision.
-ACCESS Newswire is the full PR platform that adds distribution, AI pitching, monitoring, and analytics on top of a media database.
+Compare Muck Rack vs ACCESS Newswire on pricing, features, and alternatives.
+See how ACCESS Newswire adds distribution, pitching, and analytics.

 A blue and white logo with a check mark next to it